russross/blackfriday/mmark2rfc.md

 You can specify classes with `.class` (although these are not used when converting to XML2RFC), and arbitrary key value pairs where each key/value becomes an attribute.
 Different elements in the IAL must be seperated using spaces: `{#id lang=go}`.

+For the following elements a IAL is processed:

+* Table
+* Code Block
+* Fenced Code Block
+* List (any type)
+* Section Header
+* Image
+* Quote
+* ...

+For all other elements they are ignored.

 # Lists